 They have now combined their eclectic repertoires of classic country, folk, bluegrass, gospel, humorous and original tunes as the Brush Brothers.
 They wield a formidable arsenal of weapons of mass distraction, including guitar, electric bass, tenor and 5-string banjo, mandolin, dobro, harmonica and autoharp.

 The Perkasie Patchwork Coffeehouse is a ministry of the Perkasie Mennonite Church.
 The coffeehouse is warm and cozy, with lots of atmosphere.
 It is a place where people can enjoy fellowship and see some of the best performers available up close and personal, in an intimate setting.
 Perkasie Patchwork Coffeehouse is located in the church fellowship hall, which is air conditioned and handicap accessible.

 Admission: $12 for adults; $10 for adults 65 and over; students 13 and up, $6; 12 and under free.
 All ticket sales at door, no advance sales, no reservations.
 Delicious desserts and drinks are available.
 The doors open at 7:00 and performances begin at 7:30.

 A portion of our proceeds from each concert will go to a local or international social cause.
-The benefit for our February concert will be “Ram Packs” project, which provides backpacks of weekend food for children in need in the Pennridge School District.
-You may also drop off donations of non-perishable food at Patchwork for Pennridge FISH (Fellowship In Serving Humanity), our local non-profit food pantry and clothing outlet here in Perkasie, at all our concerts.
+The benefit for our February 2020 concert will be RamPacks, a program initiated by St. Paul’s UCC in Sellersville in cooperation with Pennridge Ministerium to provide weekend food for local hungry children in the Pennridge School District.
+You can also drop off donations of non-perishable food at Patchwork for Pennridge FISH (Fellowship In Serving Humanity), our local non-profit food pantry and clothing outlet here in Perkasie at all our concerts.